mawinkler/playground-one/docs/scenarios/cloud-security/file-security/artifact-scanning/tmfs-s3-bucket-scanning.md

 The scanner consists out of the following components:

 - A Lambda function triggered by `s3:ObjectCreated` events.
 It uses the File Security Python SDK via gRPC.
+- The function uses a custom layer containing the required dependencies including the SDK.
-- An S3 Bucket with the permission to notify the Lambda
+- An S3 Bucket with the permission to notify the Lambda.
-- An IAM Role and Policy
+- An IAM Role and Policy.

 > ***Note:*** Lambda will use Python 3.11